Chinese immigrant attacked in NYC dies months later

-A Chinese immigrant who was brutally attacked in April while collecting cans in East Harlem has died of his injuries, and his case is now deemed a homicide, New York City police said Saturday.
+NEW YORK (AP) — A Chinese immigrant who was brutally attacked in April while collecting cans in East Harlem has died of his injuries, and his case is now a homicide, New York City police said Saturday.

 The Legal Aid Society, which previously represented Powell, said he is no longer a client.
 A message was left seeking comment with another attorney listed in court records as Powell’s lawyer.